 Making your own dark chocolate bark is easy-peasy and gives you ownership over the ingredients.
 You may use a stevia-sweetened extra dark chocolate, like Lily’s brand, to make this Pomegranate Pistachio Bark meet your keto needs.

-These super clean Keto Cups are a tasty treat without the sugar.
+These super clean Keto Cups, available on Amazon, are a tasty treat without the sugar.
 Organic ingredients with less than one gram of sugar per cup will keep you on your healthy track.

 If smores are a coveted camping dessert in your family, you can make them keto-friendly with some extra effort on the front side of your camping trip.
-This keto recipe for homemade graham crackers and marshmallows paired with Lily’s stevia sweetened dark chocolate will hit the spot.
+This keto recipe for homemade graham crackers and marshmallows paired with Lily’s stevia sweetened dark chocolate, available from Amazon, will hit the spot.

 Hit the campground with keto camping food!